 If not, I suggest that you connect to a network immediately so your device can update to the latest version of Chrome OS.

 Updating to the newest version of Chrome OS is important as security updates, bug patches, fixes, and new features are added with each update.
 If you don’t update it now, it’ll automatically fetch and install the newest updates as soon as you get an Internet connection.
 So it’s nothing to worry about now, but you should get connected and update your Chromebook ASAP.

 The downloads are automatic, but you need to restart your laptop for them to actually take place and update your laptop.

 If you’ve already updated, signed into your Google account, then you’re ready to go.

 Your Chromebook should’ve also prompted you with a “quick start” or “getting started” guide.
 If you’ve read this guide already, you should already know all the basics.

 This guide that Chrome OS offers by default will cover many of the common questions you may have about Chromebooks, especially if you’re new.
-It’s one of the best ways to learn how to use a Chromebook, and I suggest you go over it quickly.
-It’s divided into sections for easy reading and goes over topics in easy to understand language, no matter if you’re new to Chromebooks or even laptops.
+It’s one of the best ways to learn how to use one, and I suggest you go over it quickly.
+It’s divided into sections for easy reading and goes over topics in easy to understand language, no matter if you’re new to them or even laptops in general.